 Those people will be as much victims of themselves as of anyone else.
-For a while, they will be under the sway of their suddenly outmoded beliefs about conscience, responsibility, fairness, justice, and accountability.
+For a while, they will remain under the sway of their suddenly outmoded beliefs about conscience, responsibility, fairness, justice, and accountability.
 Such beliefs are social constructs, built upon standards that evolve, usually slowly.
-As his invention gets around, that evolution will to some extent become abrupt.
-Many of those constructs will quickly die out, and, over some amount of time, be replaced.
+As his invention gets around, that evolution will become more abrupt.
+Many of those constructs will die out and, over time, be replaced.
 Meanwhile, any efforts to apply the old ones to him or me or anyone else will be increasingly fruitless.

 * * *

 Vassal could have released his invention decades ago.
 Victory and he explored that possibility.
 But amid the world’s concern, and their own, they decided not to.
 Now that he has brought it back and made it everyone’s, some of that concern will return.
 Its coming has worried me some, as I have described.
 But its coming also pleases us both.
 He feels benign about it, without guilt, and most of the time I feel that way, too.
 Nor does either of us feel subversive, criminal, or naughty, though from some people’s perspectives we are all three.
 Some people, no doubt, will believe that by releasing Vassal’s invention we have made a terrible mistake, that we have committed a grievous offense against the human prospect and the favorable course of the universe.
 By their lights, for a while, they will be right.
 But like everyone, they will have to get past that, and they will.
 Their lights will change.

 We will shatter into flame